-NYPL extends borrowing of select material for GC affiliates, for pick-up and return at an NYPL research library.
-Register for NYPL extended borrowing privileges by bringing an NYPL card (apply online or in person at any NYPL location) and a GC ID card to an NYPL research library.
-With these, NYPL library staff will issue a CUNY-GC sticker for your NYPL library card that signals extended borrowing privileges.
+Register for these extended borrowing privileges by bringing both your NYPL card and a GC ID card to the Reference Desk on the 2nd Floor of the Mina Rees Library at the Graduate Center.
+We will issue a CUNY-GC sticker for your NYPL library card that signals extended borrowing privileges.

 Databases and E-Book Collections